-We have staff who speak Polish Polski, Hindi हिंदी , Hungarian Magyar, Mirpuri, Punjabi ਪੰਜਾਬੀ, Italian Italiano, French Français, Urdu । الرحو
+We have staff who speak Hindi हिंदी , Hungarian Magyar, Mirpuri, Punjabi ਪੰਜਾਬੀ, Italian Italiano, French Français, Urdu اردو .

-Our extended school activities currently include a Breakfast Club and a range of lunchtime and after school extra-curricular activities.

-Children also experience a variety of visits and visitors, including the seaside and forest school activities at St Patrick's Primary School.
-Parents/carers are also invited to adult training events and weekly sessions to help them to support their child's learning.
+Our extended school activities currently include a Breakfast Club and a range of lunchtime, after school extra-curricular activities trips and visits.
+Parents/carers are invited to weekly sessions to help them to support their child's learning.
+And have the opportunity to attend After School Clubs with their child.

 The schools within the North Huddersfield Learning Community work closely.
-The Inclusion Managers/SENCos liaise regularly, to share good practice and to pass on documentary information.
+The SENCos meet regularly at the half termly Cluster meetings.